abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         }

-    ``ApplyChanges()`` actually constructs the ``delta``\s after you use the helper methods ``SetValue()``, ``Activate()`` and the like to change the current neighbor solution or the initial solution if you start to scour the neighborhood.
+    ``ApplyChanges()`` actually constructs the ``delta``\s after you use the helper methods ``SetValue()``, ``Activate()`` and the like to change the current candidate solution or the initial solution if you start to scour the neighborhood.

     ..  only:: html

-        Once we enter the ``if`` statement on line 37, we have a new neighbor solution and we update the solution counter accordingly.
+        Once we enter the ``if`` statement on line 37, we have a new candidate solution and we update the solution counter accordingly.
         It is now time to test this new solution candidate.
 The first test comes from the ``SearchMonitor``\s in their ``AcceptDelta()`` methods.
 If only one ``SearchMonitor`` rejects this solution, it is rejected.
 In *or-tools*, we implement (meta-)heuristics with ``SearchMonitor``\s.
 See the section :ref:`metaheuristics_examples`.

     ..  raw:: latex

-        Once we enter the~\code{if} statement on line 37, we have a new neighbor solution and we update the solution counter accordingly.
+        Once we enter the~\code{if} statement on line 37, we have a new candidate solution and we update the solution counter accordingly.
         It is now time to test this new solution candidate.
 The first test comes from the~\code{SearchMonitor}s in their~\code{AcceptDelta()} methods.
 If only one~\code{SearchMonitor} rejects this solution, it is rejected.
 In~\emph{or-tools}, we implement (meta-)heuristics with~\code{SearchMonitor}s.
 See section~\ref{manual/ls/metaheuristics_examples:metaheuristics-examples}.